 As in Reading, Writing will be needs-based and individuals will be grouped accordingly.
 Students will understand that writing has a purpose and that the audience with whom they are writing to determines how a piece is structured and written.
 Our writing will be based around individual inquiries and will include:

 - how to convey and sustain personal voice in a piece of writing

 - form and express ideas with increased clarity drawing on a range of sources e.g. internet, books, magazines, people

 - use a range of vocabulary to communicate meaning

 - organise and sequence ideas and information with confidence

-In Numeracy, students may be grouped in a variety of ways such as mixed ability, similar ability and social groups.
-This is to expand the number of children they work with and expose them to concepts, ideas and strategies they may not necessarily be aware of.
-Being able to extract important information and the correct operation ( +, -, x or ÷) from a word problem, to reach a solution will be a focus.
-Students will be encouraged to justify their thinking/working out.
-In Algebra students will be working on linear equations, coordinate graphs which include integers (four quadrant).
+In Numeracy, students will be grouped in a variety of ways including mixed ability, similar ability and social groups.
+The aim of this is to extend the number of children they interact with and expose them to new concepts, ideas and strategies.
+Being able to extract important information and the correct operation ( +, -, x or ÷) from a word problem, to reach a solution continues to be a focus.
+Students are encouraged to justify their thinking/working out.
+In Algebra students will learn further about linear equations, coordinate graphs which include integers (four quadrant).

 Te Reo Māori

 Māori is part of the New Zealand curriculum.
 There is an expectation that all our tamariki will know their pepeha and mihi.
 To help your child, here is a suggested checklist of what they need to know to successfully complete their pepeha.
 If you are unsure of some of these you can either take up the challenge of finding out from extended whānau.
 There is also the option of omitting a particular aspect.